-Born in Venice in 1571 to Giovanni Marinelli, physician and humanist, Marinella was educated at home.
+Born in Venice in 1571 to physician and humanist, Giovanni Marinelli, Marinella was educated at home.
 According to one of her contemporaries, Giovanni Stringa, she was confined to her room all day long—in accordance with the customs of the time—where she passionately devoted herself to literary studies.
-She was also renowned for her philosophical culture and musical prowess.
+She was also renowned for her philosophical learning and musical prowess.

 While Marinella composed many religious works, she is best known for her treatise La nobiltà, et l’eccellenza delle donne, co’ diffetti, et mancamenti de gli huomini [The Nobility and Excellence of Women and the Defects and Vices of Men].
 This work was first published under a slightly different title, Le nobiltà et eccellenze delle donne: et i diffetti, e mancamenti de gli huomini [The Nobility and Excellence of Women; and the Flaws and Vices of Men], in 1600.
-This was followed by an amended edition with additional chapters the subsequent year.
-This work can be considered part of the contemporary querelle des femmes, the debate on the status of women, and as an explicit response to Giuseppe Passi’s deeply misogynistic treatise, I donneschi difetti [The Defects of Women] (1599).
-In many instances in her treatise, the author directly addresses the latter and his claims.
-It is divided into two parts: in the first, she discusses the virtues of women, and in the second, the vices of men.
+In 1601, an amended edition with additional chapters was published.
+This work is a contribution to the contemporary querelle des femmes, and was composed as an explicit response to Giuseppe Passi’s deeply misogynistic treatise, I donneschi difetti [The Defects of Women] (1599).
+In many instances in her treatise, Marinella directly addresses Passi and the claims made in I donneschi difetti.
+Her treatise is divided into two parts: the first discusses the virtues of women, and the second, the vices of men.